CortexFoundation/tech-doc/apple-demo.md

     }
 ```

-The `bet` function will transfer you 0.02 CTXC if on-chain AI recognize an image as apples, and given that you have inferenced as apples in car, you'll receive the reward CTXC after calling contract.
+The `bet` function will transfer 0.02 CTXC to you if on-chain AI recognize an image as apples as well as the deterministic AI framework in the Jetson Nano Car, you'll receive the reward CTXC after calling the contract.